North Carolina Boating Laws and Regulations

 You need education if you were born on or after Jan.
 1, 1988, and will be operating a boat or PWC of 10 hp or more in North Carolina.

-There is no minimum age to take the online boat safety exam.
+There is no minimum age requirement to take the Boat North Carolina Course.

 A person younger than 14 years old may not operate a PWC legally.

 A person 14 or 15 years old may operate a PWC only if:

 - He or she is accompanied on board the PWC by a person who is at least 18 years old and who is in compliance with the requirements for operating a vessel or…